-- 1 Hold MENU.

-- 2 Select System > Backlight.

-- 3 Select Night Vision to reduce the backlight intensity for compatibility with night vision goggles (optional).

-- 4 Select an option:

-- · Select During Activity.

-- · Select General Use.

-- · Select During Sleep.

-- 5 Select an option:

-- · Select Brightness to set the brightness level of the screen.

-NOTE: If you enable night vision mode, you cannot adjust the brightness level.

-- · Select Keys to turn on the screen for button presses. - · Select Alerts to turn on the screen for alerts. - · Select Gesture to turn on the screen by raising and turning your arm to look at your wrist. - Select Timeout to set the length of time before the screen turns off.
+- 1 Hold MENU. - 2 Select System > Display. - 3 Select Large Fonts to increase the size of the text on the screen. - 4 Select an option: - Select During Activity. - · Select General Use. - · Select During Sleep. - 5 Select an option: - Select Always On Display to keep the watch face data visible and turn down the brightness and background.
+This option impacts the battery and display life (About the AMOLED Display, page 86). - · Select Brightness to set the brightness level of the screen. - Select Red Shift to turn the screen to shades of red, green, or orange so that you can use the watch in low light conditions and help preserve your night vision. - · Select Alerts to turn on the screen for alerts. - · Select Wrist Gesture to turn on the screen by raising and turning your arm to look at your wrist. - Select Timeout to set the length of time before the screen turns off.

+System Settings 85